betterfly123/AC-EIC/README.md

 | Val   |  370  |    13    |   517   |       792      |  3,126  |  1,608 |   274   |  117  |  1,446  |   198   |     313    |   661   |      1,702     | 11,138 |
 | Test  | 2,604 |    31    |  2,150  |      1,685     |  7,991  |  3,031 |   530   |  872  |  2,792  |   435   |    1,433   |  1,489  |      2,395     | 27,439 |

+# Instruction Example
+1.
+instruction: Complete the emotion inference task by predicting the emotion of the next utterance using the given conversation history, the emotion can only be chosen from [happy, grateful, relaxed, positive-other, neutral, anger, sadness, fear, depress, disgust, astonished, worried, negative-other], note that the emotion of the next utterance is unknown.

+input: What a coincidence The car is all right It's you.
+It's okay.
+It's okay.
+Thank you

+output: neutral

+2.
+instruction: Complete the emotion inference task by predicting the emotion of the next utterance using the given conversation history, the emotion can only be chosen from [neutral, surprise, fear, sadness, joy, disgust, anger], note that the emotion of the next utterance is unknown.

+input: I'm supposed to attach a brackety thing to the side things, using a bunch of these little worm guys.
+I have no brackety thing, I see no whim guys whatsoever and- I cannot feel my legs.
+I'm thinking we've got a bookcase here.
+It's a beautiful thing.
+What's this?
+Which goes where?
+I have no idea.
+Done with the bookcase!
+All finished!
+This was Carol's favorite beer.
+She always drank it out of the can, I should have known.
+Yes, please don't spoil all this fun.
+You guys.
+Oh, God.
+You got screwed.

+output: Mad

 # Case Study

 |                                                                                |                                                                                                                                                                                                                                                                                                                                                                                                                                                         |